Seme30/HuluShop/README.md

 ## Overview

 This Android application is built using Kotlin and Jetpack Compose.
-The app focuses on a clean and intuitive user interface, responsive design, and efficient data handling.
+The app focuses on a clean and intuitive user interface, clean architecture, and efficient ui state handling.

 ## Features